-Local authorities are already working with schools and settings to consider how best to support the ongoing well-being needs of all learners at this time.
+The local authority is already working with schools and settings to consider how best to support the ongoing well-being needs of all learners at this time.

 For the safety and well-being of all those involved, it is also crucial that services are delivered in a way that is consistent with the expert scientific advice provided.